TsunomakiUnieles/Projet-AP2-2021/README.md

 The basic functionalities of the game are completed but advanced functionalities such as the auto-solver are not.

 This repository is unlikely to be updated.

+## Note for my juniors

+I highly discourage you from plagiarizing this project as it is intellectual dishonesty to turn in work that is not yours.
+The source is public and if they find you (and they will), you will FAIL the class.